 Look for a game that looks a lot like the Washington State game, and look for the Oregon State football team to make a run for that second place spot in the Pac-12 North Division race.

-Tags: Andy Buh Brandin Cooks Brendan Bigelow Bryce Treggs Cal Golden Bears Cal/Oregon State Preview Chris Harper Daniel Lasco Derek Anderson Featured James Rodgers Jared Goff Mike Riley Oregon State Beavers Popular Rashaad Reynolds Richard Mullaney Sean Mannion Steve Nelson Storm Woods Terron Ward Tyrequek Zimmerman
+Tags: Andy Buh Brandin Cooks Brendan Bigelow Bryce Treggs Cal Golden Bears Cal/Oregon State Preview Chris Harper Daniel Lasco Derek Anderson James Rodgers Jared Goff Mike Riley Oregon State Beavers Rashaad Reynolds Richard Mullaney Sean Mannion Steve Nelson Storm Woods Terron Ward Tyrequek Zimmerman